FCP-INDI/fcp-indi.github.io/docs/_sources/user/pipelines/design_a_pipeline.rst

 **Reporting errors and getting help**

-Please report errors on the `C-PAC github page issue tracker <https://github.com/FCP-INDI/C-PAC/issues>`_.
-Please use the `C-PAC google group <https://groups.google.com/forum/#!forum/cpax_forum>`_ for help using C-PAC and this application.
+Please report errors on the `C-PAC GitHub issue tracker <https://github.com/FCP-INDI/C-PAC/issues>`_.
+Please use `Neurostars <https://neurostars.org/tag/cpac>`_ for help using C-PAC and this application.